Education in Iran: Budget

-Each year, 20% of government spending and 5% of GDP goes to education, a higher rate than most other developing countries.
-50% of education spending is devoted to secondary education and 21% of the annual state education budget is devoted to the provision of tertiary education.
+Each year, 20% of government spending and 5% of GDP goes to education, a higher rate than most developing countries.
+50% of education spending is devoted to secondary education, and 21% of the annual state education budget is devoted to the provision of tertiary education.

+Unconstitutional change

+In 2024 Supreme cultural revolution staff introduced a law that makes it illegal for people to protest universities and government educational law deemed to be constitutional change without a public vote or referendum.

+Mandatory Islamic pray time

+In October 2023 government ordered mandatory half hour Islamic prayer everyday for schoolkids.
+College students have to learn General Soleimani's will.

 Education reform

 The Fourth Five-Year Development Plan (2005–2010) has envisaged upgrading the quality of the educational system at all levels, as well as reforming education curricula, and developing appropriate programs of vocational training, a continuation of the trend towards labor market-oriented education and training.

 With the new education reform plan in 2012, the pre-university year will be replaced with an additional year in elementary school.
-Students will have the same teacher for the first 3 years of primary school.
-Emphasis will be made on research, knowledge production and questioning instead of math and memorizing alone.
-In the new system the teacher will no longer be the only instructor but a facilitator and guide.
+Students will have the same teacher for the first three years of primary school.
+Emphasis will be made on research, knowledge production, and questioning instead of math and memorizing alone.
+In the new system, the teacher will no longer be the only instructor but a facilitator and guide.

 Other more general goals of the education reform are: